dema-trading-ai/docs/docs/getting_started/installation/installing_docker.md

 ### Whats next?
-From hereon you are ready to start developing your own strategies!
-Read on in [examples of strategies](https://docs.dematrading.ai/getting_started/strategies/strategyexamples/).
+You are now ready to start developing your own strategies!
+Get started by reading [examples of strategies](https://docs.dematrading.ai/getting_started/strategies/strategyexamples/).